RobiatAbdulazeez/AdoreSoap/AdoreSoap/README.txt

 Added more images to my Images folder and created a font folder to change My Page Layout

 10:35
-having issues with my Css it is not displaying it the way i wanted it to work
+having issues with my Css it is not displaying it the way i wanted it to work. i found the bootstap library and the css properties i could change yayy it worked

+10:45
+I will just take a break and continue later